Things You'll Need

 Apply pink blush or cheek stain high on your cheeks.
 Use false eyelashes to accentuate your eyes.
 Paint your lips with red lipstick.
 Powder your face with a light-colored powder to recreate Ball's pale complexion.

 Wear a red, curly wig.
 Pull the hair in the wig up into a French twist, leaving the ends free to curl out of the top of the twist.
 Secure with bobby pins.
-Or apply temporary red spray hair coloring to your own hair.
+Or apply temporary red spray hair coloring to your own hair to resemble Lucille Ball's hair color.
 Curl your hair into ringlets.
 Style into a French twist same as above and spray with coloring.

 "I Love Lucy" Apron